-Investing in a garden building can’t be a quick or rash decision, it actually requires time in relevant research to make sure that your money is being put to good use and that the value of your property will only grow afterward.
-So in the spirit of helping you out, here at Dunster House, we have come up with a short list of the questions every customer should ask themselves before ordering a log cabin or summer house.
+Investing in a garden building can’t be a quick or rash decision, it actually requires time in relevant research to make sure that your money is being put to good use and that the value of your property will only grow afterwards.
+So in the spirit of helping you out, here at Dunster House, we have come up with a shortlist of the questions every customer should ask themselves before ordering a log cabin or summer house.

 If you intend to use your log cabin all year round, rather than seasonally, you should choose as thick as wall as possible, to maximise the insulation.
 Our log cabins offer the thickest interlocking tongue and groove timbers, 28mm, 45mm, and 62mm.
 Our 62mm thick walls are unique, it is made up of one 28mm external wall, 74mm air gap which can be filled with insulation, and a 28mm inner wall.
 This creates an insulation reading equivalent to 110mm walls.
 The two walls are not connected to each other, unlike some competitors systems – this ensures that the outer wall expands and contracts with the changing weather, the two walls don’t pull each other in separate directions and create gaps since they are not connected together.

 Where are you intending to place your Log Cabin?
 The majority of our Log Cabins are less than 2.5m tall meaning you will not need to worry about planning permission to place your Garden Building within 2m of a garden boundary.

 Gardens vary in shape and size which needs to be taken into consideration.
 If you buy one of our Summerhouses, you don’t want it in a position where you are constantly in shade with no light or no view of the garden.
 If you are buying a Log Cabin to work from, you may want to make sure it is in the corner of your garden so you can maximise your garden space.